domingoruizb/EndOfLine/docs/deliverables/D4/Uso de IA.md

 Relevant Risks and Mitigations: No risks related to AI use were identified, as it was not used.

 Lessons Learned: Because AI could not be used for narrative purposes, it was not used.

 Sprint X AI Ethical Use Compliance Checklist:

+- [✓] All significant interactions are in the Detailed Log with a link to the conversation.

+- [✓] AI was not used for narrative purposes (or there is documented authorization).

+- [✓] Every accepted piece was understood and verified by humans (testing/review).

+- [✓] Citations/Attributions included where applicable.

+- [✓] AI was used without providing personal/sensitive data that could be exposed to external tools.

+### Sprint 2 — AI Usage Summary

+Recorded Uses: Controlled use of Artificial Intelligence (AI) tools Gemini and ChatGPT was recorded for code debugging, backend testing assistance, and CSS style correction.

+Main Areas: AI was primarily used in technical assistance and debugging areas:

+* CSS/Frontend: Assistance in identifying selectors, style inheritance issues, and adapting classes between React components.

+* Backend Debugging (Java/Spring): Guidance in interpreting Hibernate logs and 500 Internal Server Error issues, including handling ambiguous REST endpoints.

+* Business Logic (React): Help in structuring pagination functions.

+Value Added: The use of AI allowed for significant acceleration in debugging and resolving roadblocks (Uncaught ReferenceError, Ambiguous Handler).
+AI acted as an expert co-pilot, enabling the team to understand the root cause of errors rather than just patching them, which improved code quality.

+Relevant Risks and Mitigations:

+* No risks

+* Mitigation: All suggested code, especially backend logic (controllers, services), was manually verified, adapted, and integrated by the developers to ensure consistency with the project's architecture (use of Streams, existing endpoint names).

+Lessons Learned: AI is an extremely valuable tool for debugging complex errors and interpreting stack traces, saving significant time in troubleshooting.
+However, the need to always verify the output of generated code remains essential to prevent compatibility or logic issues.

+Sprint X AI Ethical Use Compliance Checklist: